-The Company must comply with its continuous disclose obligations by disclosing "Material Information" to the market in accordance with the Corporations Act and the ASX Listing Rules.
+The Company complies with its continuous disclose obligations by disclosing "Material Information" to the market in accordance with the Corporations Act 2001 (Cth) and the ASX Listing Rules.
 "Material Information" is information that a reasonable person would expect to have a material effect on the price or value of the Company's securities.